 I am a retired high school teacher-chaplain.
 Spiritual accompaniment is a way of being.
 I interned in the art of Spiritual Direction through the MERCY CENTER in Burlingame, California deepened my love and skills for accompanying people on their spiritual journey.
 It is "sacred work" to listen intently to God’s actions in the directee’s life and to play this back to the directee for further prayer and discernment.
 My formation in spiritual direction carries over into various forms of volunteer ministry at Star of the North Retreat Centre, at St. Albert Parish and the wider Community.
 You can contact me by email at: email@example.com.

-Dr. Caroline Nolan enjoys helping people achieve new insights and possible ways of coping with challenges in a healthy way.
-Originally from Ireland, she is down to earth and authentic, with sense of humour.
+Dr. Caroline Deutsch enjoys helping people achieve new insights and possible ways of coping with challenges in a healthy way.
+Originally from Ireland, she is down to earth, authentic, with a sense of humour.
 She will work with you to ’unpack’ what is going on in your life with patience and kindness.
-Through psychological counselling she helps clients improve their physical, emotional, spiritual and mental health.
-Her focus is to connect with them and to establish a working relationship that helps them discover, explore and grow through the therapeutic approaches and conversations.
-Dr. Nolan is a Registered Psychologist, a Masters, Licence and PhD in Theology and a Masters in Counselling Psychology.
-She has recently completed and awarded a Doctorate in Psychology (July 2019) and will graduate January 2020.
-Visit her website at www.stalbertpsychology.com or email her directly at: email@example.com.
+Through psychological counselling she help clients improve their physical, emotional, spiritual and mental health.
+Her focus is to connect with them to establish a working relationship that thelps them discover, explore and grow through the therapeutic approaches and conversations.
+Dr. Deutsch is a Registered Psychologist, with a Doctorate (PhD) in Theology and a Doctorate (PsyD) in Psychology.
+Visit her website at www.stalbertpsychology.com.